Shifting the Breaking Point of Flow Matching for Multi-Instance Editing: Proposed Approach

 We introduce \textbf{Instance-Disentangled Attention ($\mathrm{IDAttn}$)}, an architectural intervention that enforces structured conditional dependencies within joint attention, enabling independent control of multiple instances within each single flow field estimation step.

 \tinytit{Token Space Partitioning} First, consider $N$ instances to be edited within the same sample, \eg~regions of a reference input image that the model should modify based on some textual prompt.
-Our approach entails logically partitioning the joint token sequence $Z$ into the following sets, according to both modality and instance association information (\eg~bounding boxes $b_n$ in the case of image editing): \begin{itemize}[noitemsep,topsep=0pt,parsep=0pt,partopsep=0pt] \item $\mathbb{T}_g$: Global prompt tokens, \ie~text tokens $Z^{\text{text}}$ relative to style, overall scene description, or a null prompt. \item $\mathbb{T}_n$: Local prompt tokens, \ie~text tokens $Z^{\text{text}}$ specifically describing the target content for instance $n$. \item $\mathbb{L}_{u}$: Latent tokens that do not need to be edited \ie~latent tokens $Z^{\text{latent}}$ not pertaining any instance (\eg~relative to the background). \item $\mathbb{L}_n$: Local latent tokens, \ie~latent tokens $Z^{\text{latent}}$ corresponding to the $n$-th instance. \item $\mathbb{C}_{u}$: Context tokens that do not need to be edited, \ie~auxiliary conditioning tokens $Z^{\text{context}}$ relative to no specific instance. \item $\mathbb{C}_n$: Local context tokens, \ie~auxuliary conditioning tokens $Z^{\text{context}}$ relative to instance $n$. \end{itemize} Note that, when multiple instances overlap (\eg~when localizing them via bounding boxes in the case of image editing), their respective tokens end up in multiple partitions.
+Our approach entails logically partitioning the joint token sequence $Z$ into the following sets, according to both modality and instance association information (\eg~bounding boxes $b_n$ in the case of image editing): \begin{itemize}[noitemsep,topsep=0pt,parsep=0pt,partopsep=0pt] \item $\mathbb{T}_g$: Global prompt tokens, \ie~text tokens $Z^{\text{text}}$ relative to style, overall scene description, or a null prompt. \item $\mathbb{T}_n$: Local prompt tokens, \ie~text tokens $Z^{\text{text}}$ specifically describing the target content for instance $n$. \item $\mathbb{L}_{u}$: Latent tokens $Z^{\text{latent}}$ not pertaining any instance (\eg~relative to the background). \item $\mathbb{L}_n$: Local latent tokens, \ie~latent tokens $Z^{\text{latent}}$ corresponding to the $n$-th instance. \item $\mathbb{C}_{u}$: Context tokens $Z^{\text{context}}$ relative to no specific instance. (\eg~background in a reference image). \item $\mathbb{C}_n$: Local context tokens, \ie~auxiliary conditioning tokens $Z^{\text{context}}$ relative to instance $n$. \end{itemize} Note that, when multiple instances overlap (\eg~when localizing them via bounding boxes in the case of image editing), their respective tokens end up in multiple partitions.

 \tinytit{Disentanglement Attention Masks} We govern the information flow via an additive attention mask $M \in \mathbb{R}^{|Z| \times |Z|}$, which we combine with the standard joint attention matrix.
 The attention operation for query $Q$, key $K$, and value $V$ in~\Cref{eq:joint_attn} becomes: